top of page

 In Hamilton’s mind, Madison was turning his back on everything the two of them had stood for, including the role of statesman.
 Sure, Madison had to face his constituency in next year’s election, but in the best sense of the word, a statesman didn’t worry about elections.
 He did what was best for his country rather than be swayed by public opinion.
 Public opinion was fickle.
 It was motivated by fear and therefore easily manipulated by unscrupulous politicians.
 At its worst, it was mob rule and quick to trample on individual rights.
 Madison knew this very well.
 As the author of the U.S. Constitution, he had designed a government of checks and balances to keep public opinion in check and to protect individual rights.
 What was Madison doing but giving in to public pressure from back home by opposing Hamilton’s financial plan?

 Madison’s next move was to divide and conquer.
-He knew how to count votes, and funding had the votes.
+He knew how to count votes, and Funding had the votes.
 Assumption, on the other hand, was controversial and therefore vulnerable.
-Madison moved to have funding and assumption separated and debated as separate bills.
-Hamilton, of course, wanted the two programs debated as one, which is how he saw them.
+Madison moved to have the Funding and Assumption Bill separated and debated as separate issues.
+Hamilton, of course, wanted the two issues debated as one, which is how he saw them.
 In order for his financial plan to work, he needed the $25 million in states’ debt and what it represented--state creditors made beholden to the federal government.
-The matter was debated and put to a vote.
+The issues were debated and put to a vote.
 Despite a number of Congressmen who supported Hamilton, this time the vote went Madison’s way.
-Funding and assumption would be debated in the House as separate bills.
+Funding and Assumption would be debated in the House as separate bills.

-With assumption first on the docket, the focus now was on state accounts--on how much each state owed creditors.
-On February 24, Madison moved that assumption be coupled with an "effectual provision" for settling state accounts.
+With Assumption first on the docket, the focus now was on state accounts--on how much each state owed creditors.
+On February 24, Madison moved that Assumption be coupled with an "effectual provision" for settling state accounts.
 After a long debate, Madison's proposal was adopted.
-A few days later it was moved and approved that the treasury secretary prepare a report on what taxes could be raised to support the state debts if they were assumed by the federal government.
-Since Hamilton had pointedly avoided this question in his report, many thought the order would either catch him unprepared or uncover a design to impose highly objectionable taxes.
+A few days later it was moved and approved that the treasury secretary prepare a report on what taxes could be raised to support the state debts if the financial responsibility was assumed by the federal government.
+Since Hamilton had pointedly avoided this question in his report, many thought the order would either catch him unprepared, or uncover a design to impose highly objectionable taxes.
 Either way, the result would consume more time and thereby serve Madison’s overall purpose of stalling for time.
 Hamilton, however, who had been following the debate closely, was prepared.
 Within two days he presented the House with a report containing ten painless and easily collected sources of taxation, which together would yield more than $1 million annually and thus service the state debts comfortably.

 Several weeks of debate followed, as March gave way to April.
 Debate was particularly rancorous.
 Jefferson, who sometimes watched from the gallery, categorized the assumption debate as “the most bitter and angry contest ever known in Congress before or since the union of the states.”
 On April 13, with the five delegates from North Carolina having taken their seats at last, Madison called for the question.
 A vote was taken and the House defeated assumption by two votes--31 to 29.
 As Madison knew it would, North Carolina’s five votes made the difference.